cs3110/textbook/src/chapters/preface/about.md

   for kernel".
 After the connection has been made, you can edit all the code cells on the page and re-run them.
 If the connection fails, then first launch the Binder site; this can take a long time.
-After it succeeds and loads the textbook page as Jupyter notebook, you can close Binder, reload the textbook page, launch Live Code again.
+After it succeeds and loads the textbook page as a Jupyter notebook, you can close Binder, reload the textbook page, and launch Live Code again.
 It should now be successful at connecting relatively quickly.